four adults smiling and standing next to a small tree

 Photo & info credit: NetPS Plant Finder

-Japanese Tsukasa Silhouette
+Japanese - Tsukasa Silhouette

-Standing at 20 feet with a 5-foot spread, this slow-growing, low-maintenance tree features a dense, upright columnar form with vibrant green leaves that transform into stunning orange and red in the fall.
+Standing at 20 feet with a 5-foot spread, this slow-growing, low-maintenance tree features a dense, columnar form with vibrant green leaves that transform into stunning orange and red in the fall.
 Ideal for accents, hedges, or containers, it thrives in full sun to partial shade, adding elegance to any garden.

 Photo & info credit: NetPS Plant Finder